Xerish Storehouse

 Vets every recipient

 F.I.G.S. is the gateway — Faith, Integrity, Generosity, Stewardship.
 The application is the assessment.
-Every organization on Xerish has been vetted before they appear.
+Every organization on Xerish has been vetted before it appears.
 Admission is verification.

 Function III